hchiam/learning-trustedTypes/README.md

 }
 ```

-## 3) Set up an event to trigger for and report security violations
+## PART 3) Set up an event to trigger for and report security violations

 ```js
 document.addEventListener('securitypolicyviolation', (e) => {